alankritkadian/Suffix-Tree/ReadMe.md

 ----HAP Encoding-----

-IN a encoded string it will search for the closest substring match with bk-tree from a unique set of keys defined by bloom filter and use suffix tree to finds its all occurences.
+In a encoded string it will search substring match and even suggest the correct string if user input is wrong with bk-tree from a unique set of keys defined by bloom filter and use suffix tree to finds its all occurences.